kore4lyf/notes/css/css_crumbs_from_kevin_powell.md

 # CSS Guide from Kevin Powell

+## Css Tips from Kevin Powell
+1. Use Josh css preset
+2. Use .flex-group utility
+3. Use Custom properties for colours
+4. Use Custom " in .grid-flex
+5. Use Bem to show relationship between a component and its content.
+6. Use .sr-only to add more context to your documents for Screen readers.
+7. Learn about :is, :where. &:has
+8. Use overflow-wrap: break-word;

 ## Responsive Tips And Tricks

 ### 1. Start Global
 When you start writting your CSS start global first.
 Don't worry about layouts first, work on your typography, background, colors e.t.c.
 Work on responsiveness of the page later.